zhangxuying1004/RSTNet/README.md

 ## Tips
 Sometimes I may not be able to answer issues in time.
-if you are in an emergency, you can add my wechat: zhangxuying1004 with the remark 'RSTNet'.
+if you are in a hurry, you can add my wechat: zhangxuying1004 with the remark 'RSTNet'.

 ## Environment setup
 Clone the repository and create the `m2release` conda environment using the `environment.yml` file: